Scientific name: Scobinancistrus aureatus

 The Scobinancistrus aureatus "L14" is a very well introduced species in the aquarium hobby, that is also regularly imported.

-This pleco can grow quitet big, around 35 cm and is therefore a large-growing species.
+This pleco can grow quite big, around 35 cm and is therefore a large-growing species.

 Small specimens look really different than adult ones.